voteliquid/blog/_posts/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades.md

 This is all part of our plan to make liquid democracy possible, in a grassroots way, without waiting on Congress to pass a new law or Constitutional amendment.

 So join us.
 [Sign up](https://united.vote/join) today, if you haven't already.

+> Our trouble is that we do not demand enough of the people who represent us.
+We are responsible for their activities... we must spur them to more imagination and enterprise in making a push into the unknown; we must make clear that we intend to have responsible and courageous leadership.,
+>
+> — First Lady Eleanor Roosevelt, 1963